 There is a long way to go until a new drug is ready to be sold in pharmacies.
 It takes as long as ten years from the first development of a potential remedy to the final approval by the authorities.
-This is true for the HIV-drugs, the so called ART (antiretroviral drugs) and hepatitis drugs as well.

 What is a Clinical Study?